Clinton Middle School entered in national education contest

 Ten of the prizes, valued at $8,000 each, to be given away are from the People’s Choice category and will solely be based on how many votes applicants have received for their videos from the public.

-Video voting begins January 21, 2019.
-Clinton County Middle Schools video will be posted on the Follett Challenge website.(www.follettchallenge.com)
+Video voting began January 21, 2019.
+Clinton County Middle School’s video will be posted on the Follett Challenge website.(www.follettchallenge.com)

 After registering, users can cast one vote per day through January 25, 2019, when voting ends.